AbbieNgXinYi/Istor-a/README.md

 1) In our setup, we are using two laptops.
 1 laptop per 2 stations.
 They are powered using the power adapter.

-2) From 1 of our laptop, we connected LAN cable to the Media Server.
+2) From 1 of our laptops, we connect via LAN cable to the Media Server.

-3)In order to use Christie Pandora Box **( A projection mapping software )**, we requrire a liicence for both the media server and the laptop.
+3) In order to use Christie Pandora Box **( A projection mapping software )**, we require a licence for both the media server and the laptop.

 4) From the Media Server, we had to use HDMI Extender **( Both TX and RX )** to one of the projector( 1st station ) via HDMI to LAN cable.
 Repeat the same step for the second projector( 2nd station ).
 ---